cbresolin/HomeAutomation/Jeedom/Installation/script/README.txt

 - sudo raspi-config
 8) Pair HC-05 or SPP-CA device to raspberry using:
 - hcitool scan to get HC-05 BD address
-- systemctl start hciuart if no default controller is present, this should solve this issue
 - sudo bluetoothctl
 -- pairable on
 -- agent on